daneploy/cubsdemo/README.md

 TESTING NOTES:
 Please Test Using Firefox.
-To Launch, install Cubs Demo folder locally and just drag the index.html file into firefox.
+To Launch, install files to a folder locally or unzip the 'Cubs Demo' folder from .zip and just drag the index.html file into firefox.
 Chrome currently blocks locally run getJSON requests without initiallizing a server.

 DESGIN: